ivan-sparq/terraform-modules-gcp/cloudbuild/README.md

 - **PR Trigger**: Runs `terraform plan` when a pull request is created/updated
 - **Merge Trigger**: Runs `terraform apply` when changes are merged to the specified branch

-### Monitoring and Alerting

-The module sets up monitoring for Cloud Build operations and can send alerts to specified notification channels when builds fail.

 ## Setup Instructions